-Background: President Benito Juarez, who had been Zapotec Indian minister of Justice in Juan Alvarez‘ cabinet in the 1850’s, entered Mexico City on January 11, 1861 and promptly expelled the Spanish minister, the papal legate, and members of the episcopate.
-Additionally, he took steps to enforce the decrees of 1859, dis-endowing and disestablishing the church.
-He could not have known then that almost a century later, “antidisestablishmentarianism” would become the longest word in the English dictionary.
-Although Juarez was recognized by the United States and had received both moral and military aid from the US, there were over $80,000,000 in debts at that time to Europe alone.
-The Mexican Congress in July 17, 1861 decreed the suspension for 2 years of interest payments on the external national debt, and 3 months later a convention occurred between Great Britain, France, and Spain calling for joint intervention in Mexico.
+Although Juarez was recognized by the United States and had received moral and military aid from the US, there were over $80,000,000 in debts at that time to Europe alone.
+The Mexican Congress, on July 17, 1861, decreed the suspension for two years of interest payments on the external national debt, and three months later, a convention occurred between Great Britain, France, and Spain, calling for joint intervention in Mexico.

-As European forces advanced, and particularly French troops, their advance was checked at Puebla on May 5, 1862.
-The Mexican forces under the command of Texas-born General Ignacio Zaragosa managed to defeat a larger and better equipped French force.
+As European forces advanced, mainly French troops, their advance was checked at Puebla on May 5, 1862.
+Under the command of Texas-born General Ignacio Zaragosa, the Mexican forces managed to defeat a larger and better-equipped French force.

 Bill Petro, your friendly neighborhood historian